fidgetech/curriculum/docs/1_introduction-to-programming/1_git-html-and-css/BZ-1-1-5-1-git-html-and-css-independent-project.md

 Welcome to your first independent project!

-Project prompts will be available on Epicenter once you let your instructor know that you have reached the end of a section.
+Project prompts will be available on Fidgetech Code Central once you let your instructor know that you have reached the end of a section.
 Before you begin your project, make sure to take a moment to review the [Independent Projects and Code Reviews](../../pre-work/getting-started-at-epicodus/1-0-0-09-independent-projects-and-code-reviews) lesson.
 This lesson details:

 * How to submit your code
 * How feedback works